 - As for the technology transfer through carrying out investment project:

-- At the central level, the MOST shall issue a technology transfer contract registration certificate to an investment project in Vietnam which is under the decision on policy of investment of the National Assembly, Prime Minister, ministries and central government authorities as prescribed in the regulations of the law on investment, of the law on public investment and the law on outward investment projects; and
+- At the central level, the MOST shall issue a technology transfer contract registration certificate to an investment project in Vietnam which is under the decision on policy of investment of the NA, PM, ministries and central government authorities as prescribed in the regulations of the law on investment, of the law on public investment and the law on outward investment projects; and

 - At the local level, the DOST shall issue a technology transfer contract registration certificate to an investment project within the areas managed in accordance with the decision on policy of investment of the People’s Councils, People’s Committees, Manage Boards of industrial parks, of export processing zones, of hi-tech parks and of economics zones as prescribed in the law on investment and the law on public investment; to the project required to register for Technology Transfer Registration Certificate but is not required to obtain a decision on policy of investment of the regulatory agency; to the cases where the applicants choose to register.